What Is Menopause?

 Menopause Symptoms: Sleep Issues

-Women may also experience insomnia during menopause.
-Insomnia during menopause can be caused by night sweats, hot flashes that occur at night.
+Menopause-related sleep problems, including insomnia, are common during this transition in a woman’s life.
+Insomnia during the menopausal transition can be caused by night sweats, hot flashes that occur at night.
 Sweating and hot flashes can make it very difficult to sleep.
-The changes in a woman’s estrogen and progesterone levels can also alter her sleep quality.
+The changes in a woman's estrogen and progesterone levels can also alter her sleep quality.

 Relief from Night Sweats